-Vanadium One was incorporated on February 27, 2007 pursuant to the Business Corporations Act (Ontario) and was classified as engaged in the exploration of its properties for base metals and precious metals in Canada.
+Voyager Metals Inc. was incorporated on February 27, 2007 pursuant to the Business Corporations Act (Ontario) and was classified as engaged in the exploration of its properties for base metals and precious metals in Canada.
 All mineral property interests held are currently in the exploration stage.

 The Company listed its common shares on the TSX Venture Exchange for trading upon the completion of its initial public offering ("IPO") as disclosed in a prospectus filed with the regulators and dated May 25, 2007.
-The Company's shares are listed under the symbol VONE on the TSX Venture Exchange.
+On October 18, 2021, the Company changed its name from Vanadium One Iron Corp. to Voyager Metals Inc. The Company's shares are listed under the symbol VONE on the TSX Venture Exchange.